jdtsmith/indent-bars/README.md

 ## Indentation

-`indent-bars` works with either space- or tab-based indentation.
+`indent-bars` works with either space- or tab-based indentation (see `indent-tabs-mode`).
 If possible, prefer space indentation, as it is faster.
 Note that some modes explicitly enable or disable `indent-tabs-mode`.

 ## Current Depth Highlight